 - A common declaration initiating a new global direction for education

-- Development of broad indicators in line with Atlantic Rim values
+- Development of broad indicators in line with ARC values

 - Peer-review and critical friendships among the participating systems

 - Thematic reviews on urgent topics decided by the participants, e.g. boys’ achievement, mathematics performance, education of refugees